JDNafz/JustChess/README.md

 - [Node.js](https://nodejs.org/en/)
 - [Postgres](https://www.postgresql.org/download/)
 - [Postico](https://eggerapps.at/postico/v1.php)or [PgAdmin](https://www.postgresql.org/download/) (optionally included in Postgres installation)
+-

 ## Local Installation

-1. Create a database named `prime_feedback`,
+1. Create a database named `chess-app`,
-2. The queries in the `data.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 3. Open up your code editor of choice and run an `npm install`
 4. Set your connection point to local-pool to connect ot your own database.